grexor/pybio/README.md

 For example, to download the latest version of the Dictyostelium discoideum genome, you would write:

 ```
+$ pybio genome dicty                      # would search for genomes with "dicty" in the name of the species or description
-$ pybio genome dictyostelium_discoideum
+$ pybio genome dictyostelium_discoideum   # also directly providing the exact genome species works
 ```

-Or to download the latest Arabidopsis thaliana genome, you would write:
+Another example is download the latest Arabidopsis thaliana genome:

 ```
 $ pybio genome arabidopsis_thaliana